rexmtorres/Custom-Build-Scripts/README.md

 * **archiveName**: *String* - file name of the zip file to be created that will contain the generated Javadoc.
 * **outputPath**: *String* - path to where the Javadoc zip file will be placed

+##### Note: I'm thinking of deprecating this API.
+The original purpose of this API was to generate Javadocs w/ UML diagams generated through the [yWorks UML Doclet](https://www.yworks.com/downloads#yDoc) from yWorks and have code snippets w/ syntax highlighting through [SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/) from Alex Gorbatchev.
+While configuring your own [Javadoc](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.javadoc.Javadoc.html) task gives you much more flexibility, setting up yWorks was a pain.
+And so, I created this helper function to ease the set up.
+Unfortunately, yWorks UML Doclet is *not compatible* w/ Java 8 and newer versions.
+So, I had to remove yWorks set up in this API.
+In which case, you would probably be better of configuring your own [Javadoc](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.javadoc.Javadoc.html) tasks.
+This API still supports SyntaxHighlighter, though.

 ---

 ## **calculateLinesOfCode**